 In the last decade, photographers covering stories for The New York Times, Getty Images, National Geographic, and more have been arrested for taking pictures on US soil.
 Authorities cracking down on journalists isn’t a new phenomenon, but it’s one that’s gained traction in this country in recent years.

-“Post-9-11 was the real start of this (in this century, at least), and it has only gotten worse in the age of Trump,” Leslie Burns, Esq., an attorney who specializes in photography and other creative industries, tells us.
+“Post-9-11 was the real start of this (in this century, at least), and it has only gotten worse in the age of Trump,” Leslie Burns, Esq., an attorney specializing in photography and other creative industries, tells us.
 Now more than ever, it’s crucial for photographers to familiarize themselves with the law and to understand where they can–and cannot–take pictures.

 We asked Burns about places in the United States where photography is restricted and where it isn’t.
 Below, we take a closer look at some common areas of confusion.
 Bear in mind that nothing in this article is legal advice–just a basic primer meant to provide educational information.
 If you need legal advice, you must contact a lawyer directly.

 “Generally speaking, anything military or of national security interest is off-limits (think nuclear plants),” Burns tells us.
 “Also airports these days can pose security-related problems.
 While technically you can shoot from the street into any of these spaces (think: standing outside of a military base, but photographing into it), I would suggest that will probably get you at least a field interview of some kind.”